Many-ridged Venus Clam Shell

 Many-ridged Venus Clam Shell, Periglypta multicostata.
 Shell provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, February 2017.
 Size: 13 cm (5.1 inches) x 11 cm (4.3 inches).Identification courtesy of Bob Hillis, Ivins, Utah.

-Many-ridged Venus Shell, Periglypta multicostata.
+Many-ridged Venus Clam Shell, Periglypta multicostata.
 Shell collected off the beach at Punta Chivato, Baja California Sur, February 2022.
 Size: 9.5 cm (3.7 inches) x 8.2 cm (3.2 inches).
 Photograph and Identifications courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Many-ridged Venus, Periglypta multicostata (G. B. Sowerby I, 1833), is a bivalve mollusk that is a member of the Veneridae Family of Venus Clams.
-They are known in Mexico as almeja acanalada and almeja costillada.
-They are large, heavy, and have an oval profile.
+Description: Many-ridged Venus Clams are large, heavy, and have an oval outline.
 The posterior end is longer and more rounded than the anterior end.
 They have prominent cardinal teeth and the external surface is sculpted with numerous, closely-space concentric ridges, crossed by fine radiating lines.
-The exterior of the shell is cream colored, with tan or light brown concentric markings; the interior is cream colored.
-The Many-ridged Venus Shells reach a maximum of 13.7 cm (5.4 inches) in length and 11.8 cm (4.7 inches) in height.
+The exterior of the shell is cream colored, with tan or light brown concentric markings.
+The interior is cream colored.
+Many-ridged Venus Shells reach a maximum of 13.7 cm (5.4 inches) in length and 11.8 cm (4.7 inches) in height.

-Synomyms include Antigona multicosta, Venus multicostata, and Venus thouarsii.
+Synonyms: Antigona multicosta, Venus multicostata, and Venus thouarsii.